codecov/codecov-action/README.md

 | `name`  | Custom defined name for the upload | Optional

 ### Example `workflow.yml` with Codecov Action
+> **Note**: This is a Docker based action and will only run on Linux based systems (e.g Ubuntu).
+Windows and macOS builds are currently not supported.

 ```yaml
 name: Example workflow for Codecov